patrickjohncyh/FSMD/README.md

 ### LRefCheck
-When a block is identified as a `LRefDec`, it goes into the function `lRefHandler` which determine whether the `LRefDec` block is valid or not, else it needs to be changed to a `Paragraph` A link definition in markdown is:
+When a block is identified as a `LRefDec`, it goes into the function `lRefHandler` which determine whether the `LRefDec` block is valid or not, else it needs to be changed to a `Paragraph`.
+A link definition in markdown is
-[linktext]: /url "title"
+[linktext]: /url \"title\"
 **OR**
 [linktext]: /url 'title'
 However, a Link Reference Declaration doesn't need to have a title.
-The way I do this is to check one by one, from `LinkText` to `LinkURL` to `LinkTitle`, and whenever an error is catched that indicates that it is an invalid Link Reference Declaration, the entire string content is categorised into a `Paragraph` block This is done by REGEX, active patterns, and partial active patterns
+The way I do this is to check one by one, from `LinkText` to `LinkURL` to `LinkTitle`, and whenever an error is catched that indicates that it is an invalid Link Reference Declaration, the entire string content is categorised into a `Paragraph` block This is done by REGEX, active patterns, and partial active patterns.

 ## Testing
 For now, testing is done by simple unit tests from Expecto.
 In the future, I will add FsCheck to